Sylvano Comvalius

 Sylvano Dominique Comvalius (born 10 August 1987) is a Dutch professional football coach and former player who played as a forward.
-He is currently the assistant coach of AZ U19.
+He is currently the assistant coach of Eerste Divisie club Jong AZ.

 Career

 At Birkirkara, Comvalius became the club's top scorer and won the Maltese Premier League.

 On 1 October 2010, he signed a short-term deal with Scottish First Division side Stirling Albion.
 In January 2011, he moved to Al-Salmiya SC in Kuwait.
 In June 2011, he joined Kazakh club FC Atyrau, where countryman Kiran Bechan already played.

 He transferred to China League One club Fujian Smart Hero in March 2012.
 He then spent a year with Regionalliga Südwest side Eintracht Trier, and was transferred to Dynamo Dresden of the 3.
 Liga in 2014.
 He later played for Hessen Kassel and Ukrainian side Stal Kamianske.

 In March 2017, he joined Bali United on a one-year contract, to team up with an old friend from Ajax, Irfan Bachdim.
 The 2017 season was a productive one for Comvalius as he plundered a record 37 goals in 34 games to help his team finish second.

 After his impact in the Indonesian league and a short stint in Thailand, he moved to Malaysia in December 2018 to join Malaysia club KLFA but he decline his contract for 2019 season.

 Comvalius signed for Singapore Premier League side, Geylang International, for the 2021 Singapore Premier League season; citing playing in Singapore as a part of his bucket list.